devlooped/GitInfo/README.md

 ![](https://raw.github.com/kzu/GitInfo/master/img/tooltip.png)

+> NOTE: you may need to close and reopen the solution in order
+> for Visual Studio to refresh intellisense and show the
+> ThisAssembly type.

 With this information at your fingertips, you can build any versioning attributes you want, with whatever information you want, without resorting to settings, format strings or anything, just plain code:

 C#: